HerHde/ical2mail/README.md

 Now copy/rename the `config.py.sample` to `config.py`, open it in your preferred editor and make adjustments, at least you need to configure `MAIL_FROM`, `MAIL_TO`, `ICAL_URLS` and the `SMTP_*` variables.

 ## Usage
-You need to enter the virtualenv every time you are in a new shell session.
+You need to enter the `virtualenv` every time you are in a new shell session.
 Inside the repository's directory run

     source venv/bin/activate
     python ical2mail.py

-If nothing appears, everything went well!
+If no text appears, everything went well!

 ## Modification
-To get a different formatted, you can use [Jinja2-templates](http://jinja.pocoo.org/docs/latest/templates/).
-Modyfy the default [template](templates/plain.jinja) or create a new one in the `templates/` folder and update the config.
+To get a different formatted output, you can use [Jinja2-templates](http://jinja.pocoo.org/docs/latest/templates/).
+Modify the default [template](templates/plain.jinja) or create a new one in the `templates/` folder and update the config.

 ## Contributors
 This script is inspired by [Cord Beermann](https://cord.de/cord-beermann)'s [Calendar2Mail](https://cord.de/selfmade) script, which is written in Pearl and served my purposes well for a long time.
 Thank you Cord!